MolSSI/mmic/README.md

  # Problem
  Given the 3D structures of 2 (or more) molecules, we need to determine the optimal binding modes.
 This requires computing a "score" function corresponding to each "pose" or 3D conformation of the complex.
 This is commonly referred to as a "docking" simulation.
 If molecular docking is applied to a series of ligand molecules, then this is referred to as "virtual screening".
-Virtual screening is frequently employed in structure-based drug design because it enables the identification of a drug in a certain 3D conformation that binds optimally to a specific target molecule such as a protein.
+Virtual screening is frequently employed in structure-based drug design because it enables the identification of a drug that binds optimally to a specific target molecule such as a protein.

 <img src="https://www.oist.jp/sites/default/files/photos/docking%20simulation.png" width="500">